-The ride starts out flat through some streets and parks.
+The bike ride starts out flat through some streets and parks.
 It is not just a straight shot.
 There are some signs but it is easy to get lost.
 Well, at least we did.
-I couldn’t look at the map and ride at the same time so I decided I would follow signs and the crowds.
+I couldn’t look at the map and ride my bike at the same time so I decided I would follow signs and the crowds.
 Well, we missed the turn to go up the hill and ended up riding to basically the bottom of the bridge.
-It wasn’t a total loss, we got some great pictures.
+It wasn’t a total loss, we stumbled upon a great Golden Gate bridge viewpoint and got some great pictures.

 We backtracked a bit and found the way up.
 This section was pretty steep.
 I was not the only one that was walking my bike!
 Once we started biking across the Golden Gate Bridge it got noticeably more crowded.
 Not only were there more bikes but there were people walking as well.
 Luckily it did get less crowded after we passed the first tower.

 The non-car lane was a narrow walled off section with two-way traffic.
 Also, the traffic noise from the all the cars made it hard to hear other people.
 At one point, I could see a girl walking towards me looking at her cell phone.
 I tried to scream at her to watch out, but I had to slam on my brakes to avoid hitting her.